 Plus you’ll receive in-depth training on: making hazardous waste determinations; exploring not widely known options of abbreviated permits to treat hazardous waste; state and federal spill reporting requirements, with detailed flow charts; and a step-by-step approach for preparing for a regulatory inspection.

 There is an option for the training to include Maine biomedical waste requirements for no additional charge.
-We will also cover the EPA’s e-manifest which will be launching in June, 2018.
+We will also cover the EPA’s e-manifest which launched in June, 2018.